geeksusma/rest-2nd-level/README.md

 ### Your endpoints are resources, not a representation of your datasource

-Is important to identify the objects which they will be presented as resources in an agnostic manner.
+It is important to identify the objects which they will be presented as resources in an agnostic manner.

-One of the most common pitfalls is to model the endpoints keeping the datasource on mind.
-I mean, imagine you have a Relational DataBase, and it contains VEHICLE, CAR, BIKE, PIECE, VEHICLE_PIECE... as examples
+One of the most common pitfalls, is to design the endpoints keeping the datasource on mind.
+I mean, imagine you have a Relational Database, and it contains VEHICLE, CAR, BIKE, PIECE, VEHICLE_PIECE... as examples

-Then it is wrong to have dedicated endpoints for each table, specially if VEHICLE is so abstract and it has no meaning by itself.
+Then it is wrong to have dedicated endpoints for each table, specially if VEHICLE is so abstract, and it has no meaning by itself.
 So this is wrong:

   * /vehicles